pkivolowitz/asm_book/section_1/hello_world/README.md

 but this comes at the expense of maintainability.

 So, do as we say, not as we did.

+Putting the increment on its own line will make it more clear and remove it as a side effect making the code more maintainable.
+Or, you could use the `for` construction described [earlier](#line-6-could-be-redone-as-a-for-loop-in-more-than-one-way).

 ### Line 8